Your health inflight

 - blood disorders leading to increased clotting tendency

-- immobilisation for a day or more
+- immobilisation for one or more days

-- if you are aged above 40 years
+- age above 40 years

 - oestrogen hormone therapy, including oral contraceptives